Skip to content

 Looking Ahead: Shawnee County in 2026

 The 2026 outlook is one of “healthy normalization.”
-While the extreme appreciation of previous years is cooling, the stable inventory and government-backed economy make it a resilient market.
+While inventory growth is providing more options for buyers, demand remains robust enough to keep price growth positive in the regional MLS.
 To explore your options in the Topeka metro or get a custom rate quote, reach out to our Kansas City mortgage loan team today.

 Explore Other 2026 Housing Market Reports in Kansas & Missouri: